12 panel oral drug alcohol test

-12 panel oral drug test detects twelve drugs (Alcohol, Amphetamines, Barbiturates, Buprenorphine, Benzodiazepines, Cocaine, Methamphetamine, Opiates, Oxycodone, Phencyclidine, Methadone and Marijuana.) simultaneously in less than ten minutes with a window of detection of one to two days.
+Its compact design detects twelve drugs (Alcohol, Amphetamines, Barbiturates, Buprenorphine, Benzodiazepines, Cocaine, Methamphetamine, Opiates, Oxycodone, Phencyclidine, Methadone, and Marijuana.) simultaneously in less than ten minutes with a window of detection of one to two days.

 - 12 panel oral drug alcohol test.

-- Tests for 11 drugs plus alcohol.
+- It detects 11 drugs plus alcohol simultaneously.

-- Results in less than ten minutes.
+- Results are visible in less than ten minutes.

 - One-step collection.